-If you have a very specific purpose in mind for you new bike, definitely gear your research and purchasing towards a bike that will meet that purpose.
+If you have a very specific purpose in mind for your new bike, definitely gear your research and purchasing towards a bike that will meet that purpose.

-Touring– similar to a commuter bike, you’ll want a bike that’s extremely functional for touring (I commute on the bike I got for a bike tour, so have doubled up on one bike serving two purposes).
-You’ll want a bike that can hold a lot of weight on racks and that is durable – think steel.
+Touring- similar to a commuter bike, you’ll want a bike that’s extremely functional for touring (I commute on the bike I got for a bike tour, so have doubled up on one bike serving two purposes).
+You’ll want a bike that can hold a lot of weight on racks and that is durable – think steel or bamboo.

 Tires/wheels – what is the condition of the tires?
 Look for good tread and that there are no cracks in the tubes.
 When test riding, take note of how smoothly the bike rides.
 If you feel wobbly or uneven, the wheel might be out of true which can be unsafe.

 Brakes – are the brake pads worn down?
 This is an easy fix, but riding with worn down brake pads can be dangerous as your stopping power is dramatically reduced.